sagarnasit/laravel-twitter/readme.md

 - In order to maintain the latest version of  Bootstrap and Jquery, CDN is used to get files.
 - Because of composer installes all the libraries in vendor folder inside root folder, I mention all 3rd party libraries above.
 - Laravel Provide Dusk which is used to test laravel application.
 It uses browser to run the test.
 Please read <a href="https://laravel.com/docs/5.4/dusk">Dusk</a> before running the tests.
+- Because of server memory limitation this application not able to send or download all tweets if user has more than 500 tweets.
 ## App link
  Click <a href="http://139.59.46.145" target="_blank">here</a>